CEE MARKETS-Assets retreat with world markets despite Czech GDP surprise

 unlikely to trigger any change in Czech monetary policy.

-It was helped higher by a 2.1 percent gain of the shares of
+rising 0.8 percent, helped higher by a 1.3 percent rise in Banca

 CURRENCIES